-When you click the “Recommendations” option from the left menu, you can get ideas on how to improve your campaign’s performance.
-The suggestions are coming from the Google Ads AI system that looks into a number of settings related to your campaigns.
+When you click the “Recommendations” option from the left menu, you can get ideas on improving your campaign’s performance.
+The suggestions come from the Google Ads AI system that looks into several settings related to your campaigns.

 You need to know three things about the “Recommendations Report”.

 - Don’t blindly follow all recommendations.
-Before accepting a proposed change, make sure that it matches your campaign goals.
+Before accepting a proposed change, ensure it matches your campaign goals.

 - Try to keep your campaign performance score as close to 100% as possible.
-If a recommendation is not valid, click the three dots menu and select DISMISS.
+If a recommendation is invalid, click the three dots menu and select DISMISS.
 This will remove the recommendation and its score.

 Online Video Advertising Campaigns – The official guide from Google for growing your business with YouTube ads.